 Orbital is an international developer of innovative technical solutions for a cleaner world.
 Orbital provides innovation, design, product development and operational improvement services to the world's producers, suppliers, regulators and end users of engines and engine management systems for applications in motorcycles, marine and recreational vehicles, automobiles, trucks, and most recently in SUAS's.

-There were no significant changes in the nature of the activities of the Group during the year, albeit that the proportion of total revenue provided by system sales has increased significantly.
+There were no significant changes in the nature of the activities of the Group during the year.

 7. CONSOLIDATED RESULT